-Children who are not completely deaf can sometimes be helped to hear better:
+Children with partial hearing loss can sometimes be helped to hear better:

 - When possible, have the child's hearing and ears examined by a specialist.
-A few children are born with a closed ear tube or other defect in the structure of the ear.
-Rarely these problems can be corrected by surgery, and the children can hear better.
-(Note: For children whose hearing loss comes from brain damage, surgery will not help.) - Children who have hearing loss because of ear infections may begin to hear better if the ear infections are treated early and steps are taken to prevent more infections.
-(See p.
-276.) - Some children can hear better with aids that make sounds louder.
-A 'hearing aid' allows some children to understand words fairly well, and can make a big difference in learning to listen and speak.
+A few children are born with a closed ear tube or other condition affecting the structure of the ear.
+Rarely, these conditions can be corrected by surgery and the children can hear better.
+(Note: For children whose hearing loss comes from brain injury, surgery will not help.) - Children who have hearing loss because of ear infections may begin to hear better if the ear infections are treated early and steps are taken to prevent more infections (see p.
+276). - Some children can hear better with aids that make sounds louder.
+A hearing aid allows some children to understand words fairly well, and can make a big difference in learning to listen and speak.
 For other children, an aid makes them more aware of sounds (which helps) but does not help them to tell the difference between words.
 If it appears the child will benefit a lot from a hearing aid, it helps to begin as early as age 1 or 2.